abrotman/related-domains-by-dns/rdbd-newrrs.md

 ## Efficiacy of signatures

-The optional signature mechanism defined here offers no protectio against an active attack if both the RDBD and RDBDKEY values are accessed via an untrusted path.
+The optional signature mechanism defined here offers no protection against an active attack if both the RDBD and RDBDKEY values are accessed via an untrusted path.

-If the RDBDKEY value has been cached, or is otherwise known via some sufficiently secure mechanism, then the RDBD signature does confirm that the holder of the private key (presumably the relating-domain) consents that the relationship with the related-domain is real.
+If the RDBDKEY value has been cached, or is otherwise known via some sufficiently secure mechanism, then the RDBD signature does confirm that the holder of the private key (presumably the relating-domain) consents that the relationship with the related-domain was real at some point in time.

 ## DNSSEC